guardian/login.gutools/README.md

 #### Managing emergency access

-Emergency access is now configured using an S3-based configuration file, which is updated via the `emergency-script.sh` script.
-This replaces the previous DynamoDB-based approach for user authentication and provides a simple command-line interface to enable or disable emergency access.
+Emergency access is now configured using an S3-based configuration file, which is updated via the `emergency-access` script.
+This replaces the previous approach for emergency access management and provides a simple command-line interface to enable or disable emergency access.

 To manage emergency access: